2techie4me/linksAndResources/TechUG-Leeds-SD-Storage-Oct18.md

 * Sizing a Node in a Software defined storage cluster, what goes into it?
 [Ceph Example]

+* Strong, light and cheap - choose two!
+What Mountainbike frames have to do with IT Infrastructure:

+* Dan Young from EngineerBetter Consultancy writes about "Escaping the Iron Triangle":

 * Cross Functional Teams will save us from the Four Horsemen of the IT Ops Apocalypse, [see the article on Newstack.io](https://thenewstack.io/cloud-native-devops-four-horsemen-of-the-operations-apocalypse/), but breaking down the siloes means infrastructure needs to become abstracted and programmable.

+## A Selection of Storage ecosystem software partners ##

+* [VMware VSAN](https://www.vmware.com/uk/products/vsan.html) and [Microsoft Storage Spaces Direct](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-direct-overview) - No escaping the fact that they are the obvious choice for a lot of customers already invested in that particular stack.
+Both bring "hyperconvergence" to their respective family of hypervisor / server software.
+VMware now able to bridge environments, including the storage, into VMware real estate in AWS.
+Microsoft have ["Azure Data Box"](https://azure.microsoft.com/en-gb/services/storage/databox/) for on-prem Azure managed storage, and more convergence to come.
+MS Server 2019 to have native Kubernetes support.
+VMware have just acquired Heptio.
+Hybrid cloud is starting to get figured out.

+* [Qumulo](https://qumulo.com/) - scale-out NAS.
+If you need a large POSIX compatible filesystem for billions of small files or to run traditional applications against, this one is hard to beat.
+Even as a big scratch file for your data analytics workloads there's a lot to like.
+Can be thought of as a [next generation Isilon or Filer](https://qumulo.com/resources/its-your-space-you-can-use-all-of-it/).
+Cached and accelerated metadata for your file storage means your "ls -l" won't take 5 minutes to return a result.
+Sits really well as multi-tiered filesystem behind your Splunk! logging servers or your CCTV video repository.
+To make the purchasing easier Qumulo can be bought as "tee-shirt" sized ["storage appliance" building blocks](https://qumulo.com/product/capacity/hpe/), with hardware, software subscriptions and support bundled together, from HPE and others.

+* [Hedvig](https://www.hedvig.io/product#hedvig-distributed) - Distributed storage platform that can be deployed as Hyperconverged on the server itself, as a storage appliance on x86 hardware or as a smart layer on top of your public cloud storage service.
+Offers block, object and file services for any OS, hypervisor or Container platform.
+Universal Storage Fabric means you can run workloads with app and storage portability across clouds, clusters and resource pools.
+Worth a look.

+* [Portworx](https://portworx.com/) - Container-centric storage volume service.
+Almost like a storage "middleware" to abstract away the sharp edges of your storage arrays, pools, cloud resources and let the containerized apps consume a standardized storage service.
+[Simplifies database and KVS designs](https://portworx.com/use-case/databases/) by abstracting away the resilience traditionally provided by redundant database engines into the storage layer.

+* [Scality](https://www.scality.com/products/ring/) and [Cloudian](https://cloudian.com/) - Object storage for large scale-out deployments into the 100's of Petabytes and beyond.

+* [RedHat Ceph](https://www.redhat.com/en/technologies/storage/ceph) and [SUSE Enterprise Storage](https://www.suse.com/products/suse-enterprise-storage/) - The two major Linux distro's each have an increasingly Enterprise focussed software proposition built out of the Ceph project and enhanced with aditional provisioning (Ansible and Salt respectively), monitoring and administration tools.
+Redhat still seemingly differentiates between Object and File with Ceph and [Gluster](https://www.redhat.com/en/technologies/storage/gluster) as seperate offerings.
+SUSE has a Ceph Object back-end but has native object, CephFS iSCSI, NFS and SMB/CIFS gateways to facilitate multiple use-cases.
+These solutions can deliver exceptional bang for buck due to the software cost coming from "node" based support (the software itself is free open-source!) rather than capacity based subscriptions as per other vendors.

 ## Emerging Technologies ##